Creating a Career Development Plan: Tips and Strategies

 - Specific tasks for self-development

-- Books and publications relevant to your industry that provide greater knowledge
+- Publishing and books that are relevant to your industry and provide greater knowledge

 Implement Your Plan